 The GP's report should have been written within the 6 months prior to the Adoption Panel meeting and Agency Decision which considers the application and cover the matters specified in Part 2 of Schedule 4 AAR 2005.

-The agency's Medical Adviser will need to provide a summary of the prospective adopter's state of health as part of the Prospective Adopter's Report.
-The Adviser will need to form a view as to the adequacy of the medical reports received and advise whether additional specialist opinion should be obtained.
+The agency's Medical Advisor will need to provide a summary of the prospective adopter's state of health as part of the Prospective Adopter's Report.
+The Advisor will need to form a view as to the adequacy of the medical reports received and advise whether additional specialist opinion should be obtained.
 The prospective adopter's current GP may not have a full health history of the prospective adopter, particularly if they have received private medical care outside the NHS.
-Prospective adopters should be helped to understand the importance of making their full health history available to the agency's Medical Adviser.
+Prospective adopters should be helped to understand the importance of making their full health history available to the agency's Medical Advisor.

 Agencies have a duty to satisfy themselves that prospective adopters have a reasonable expectation of continuing to enjoy good health.
-The Medical Adviser should explain and interpret health information from the prospective adopter, their GP, and consultants to facilitate adoption panel discussion.
-The opinion of the agency's Medical Adviser needs to be given sufficient weight by adoption panels and the Agency Decision-Maker.
+The Medical Advisor should explain and interpret health information from the prospective adopter, their GP, and consultants to facilitate Adoption Panel discussion.
+The opinion of the agency's Medical Advisor needs to be given sufficient weight by Adoption Panels and the Agency Decision-Maker.

 Mild chronic conditions are unlikely to preclude people from adopting provided that the condition does not place the child at risk through an inability of the individual to protect the child from commonplace hazards or limit them in providing children with a range of beneficial experiences and opportunities.
 The possibility of providing support in appropriate cases to assist in overcoming any possible negative consequences arising from disability or restricted mobility should be borne in mind.
 More severe health conditions may raise a question about the suitability of the prospective adopter, but each case will have to be considered on its own facts and with appropriate advice.